NathanielSocash/Cotton-Plant-Disease-Detection-/README.md

 ## Design & Testing Report
-below is a link to a design and testing report of our work in progress build
+below is a link to a design and testing report of our work-in-progress build

 [Design_and_Testing_Report.pdf](https://github.com/NathanielSocash/Cotton-Plant-Disease-Detection-/files/11328621/Design_and_Testing_Report.pdf)